Topics The 13th Annual Conference of the Regulatory Science Society of Japan" was held

 The Society for Regulatory Science was established in August 2010 with the founding philosophy of bringing together people in the medical field, universities and research institutions, industry, and regulatory authorities on an equal footing to openly discuss research results and ideas related to regulatory science for pharmaceuticals and medical devices, and to promote the academic progress and dissemination of such science.
 The Society was established in August 2010.
 Thirteen years have passed since its establishment, and the concept of regulatory science is becoming widely accepted.

-In 2023, the conference was held on September 8-9, 2023, with lively discussions in each section under the theme of "Progress and Harmonization Required in Regulatory Science".
+In 2023, the conference was held on September 8-9, 2023, with lively discussions in each section under the theme of "Progress and Harmonization Required for Regulatory Science".

-The conference consisted of a plenary lecture, three special lectures, two symposia planned by the president, 12 symposia, and general presentations (15 oral presentations and 27 posters).
+The conference consisted of a plenary lecture, 3 special lectures, 2 symposia, 12 symposia, and 27 general presentations (15 oral and 27 poster presentations).

 Symposium